mich24peaNUT1/TSA-Projects/Software_Dev/README.md

 # AccessBridge

 **AccessBridge** is a browser-based accessibility web extension designed to remove barriers for people with **vision and hearing disabilities**.
-It enhances existing websites in real time by applying accessibility improvements and providing AI-assisted features that make online content more inclusive, understandable, and usable.
+It enhances existing websites in real time by applying accessibility improvements and providing features that make online content more inclusive, understandable, and usable.

 This project was developed by a two-person team using a clear division of responsibilities and a modular software architecture.